-a.
-Access

-Pedestrian access from parking lots must lead directly to a public sidewalk (i.e., not directly into a building).
+- a.
+General - i.
+Surface Parking Lots are permitted by Site Plan Approval b.
+Access i.
+Pedestrian ACCESS from PARKING LOTS must lead directly to a public sidewalk (i.e., not directly into a BUILDING).

-b.
+c.
 Design & Construction

 - i.
-No surface parking lot may have a grade in excess of ten percent (10%). - ii.
+No surface parking Lot may have a grade in excess of ten percent (10%). - ii.
 Individual parking spaces must be delineated with paint or similar method and maintained in clear, visible condition to identify the parking spaces from drive aisles and other circulation features. - iii.
-Wheel stops, bumper guards, or other alternatives
+Wheel stops, bumper guards, or other alternatives must be installed to prevent vehicles from

-- must be installed to prevent vehicles from damaging or encroaching upon any sidewalk, landscaping, fence, wall, or structure and must be properly anchored and secured into the ground. - iv.
-Parking lots abutting, within fifty (50) feet, or visible from the right-of-way of a public thoroughfare, except alleys, must be effectively screened by a perimeter wall or fence. - a).
-Perimeter walls and fences must be no more than four (4) feet in height measured from the surface of the lot, no less than fifty percent (50%) opaque, and designed to allow surveillance over and beyond the wall or fence by pedestrians approaching or passing the parking lot.
+- damaging or ENCROACHING upon any sidewalk, landscaping, fence, wall, or STRUCTURE and must be properly anchored and secured into the ground. - iv.
+Parking Lots abutting, within fifty (50) feet, or visible from the right-of-way of a public thoroughpare, except alleys, must be effectively screened by a perimeter wall or fence. - a).
+Perimeter walls and fences must be no more than four (4) feet in height measured from the surface of the LOT, no less than fifty percent (50%) opaque, and designed to allow surveillance over and beyond the wall or fence by pedestrians approaching or passing the PARKING LOT.

-c.
+d.
 Capacity

 i.
-Unless otherwise specified, the actual parking of motor vehicles in excess of the number of parking spaces delineated in a parking lot is prohibited.
+Unless otherwise specified, the actual parking of motor vehicles in excess of the number of parking spaces delineated in a PARKING LOT is prohibited.